-With our books at the ready and our charts in place my class was beyond excited to get started.
+With our books at the ready and our charts in place my class was very excited to get started!
 What was taking those caterpillars so long?

 When our caterpillars finally arrived, the first thing we learned was how to handle them with care.

 Each student received their own caterpillar and of course, they named them!
 Pure kid-heaven!
 I order a classroom butterfly set from Amazon with a coupon for a class set of caterpillars.
 Some years when they arrive the caterpillars are as small as a tiny thread and other years they are about 5 or 6 days away from forming a chrysalis.
 You never know what you’re going to get, so be ready!

 To help observe the changes up close everyone got a hand lens.
 We used our butterfly life cycle journals to record dates and the changes we observed each day.

 Students added the dates of significant changes in their caterpillars to a calendar.

 Once the life cycle was complete and our last butterfly emerged from it’s chrysalis we compiled and discussed the data we recorded.
 I then placed everyone in groups with discussion cards.
 Students used their calendars to compare dates and data, discuss with their friends, and count the days between changes in the butterfly life cycle.
 We later graphed this data on 4 brightly colored graphs, but more on that in a minute!